cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 Q: What is a CryptoPunk?

 The CryptoPunks are 24x24 pixel art images, generated algorithmically.
 Most are punky-looking guys and girls, but there are a few rarer types mixed in: Apes, Zombies and even the odd Alien.
 Every punk has their own profile page that shows their attributes as well as their ownership & for-sale status.

+Q: Who's behind CryptoPunk?

+Started by Lava Labs in New York by Matt Hall and John Watkinson.

 Q: How were the punk images created?